w3c/wcag3/guidelines/terms/descriptive-transcript.md

 status: developing
 ---

-a text version of the speech and non-speech audio information and visual information needed to understand the content.
+a text version of the speech and non-speech audio information and visual information needed to understand the content